NAME

 The Log::Abstraction

-class provides a flexible logging layer that can handle different types of loggers, including code references, arrays, file paths, and objects.
+class provides a flexible logging layer on top of different types of loggers, including code references, arrays, file paths, and objects.
 It also supports logging to syslog if configured.

 METHODS